jonano614/DaggerGpuMiner/README.md

 AMD driver / SDK link https://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/
 Nvidia driver / SDK link https://developer.nvidia.com/cuda-downloads

-Check dependencies:libboost-dev, libboost-system-dev, openssl
+Check dependencies: libboost-dev, libboost-system-dev, openssl.

 Download this source code, then cd to source folder.
-In GpuMiner folder run command $make all, it will generate xdag-gpu Launch parameters:
+In GpuMiner folder run command $make all, it will generate xdag-gpu.
+Launch parameters:
 1) GPU benchmark: ./xdag-gpu -G -M
 2) GPU mining: ./xdag-gpu -G -a <WALLET_ADDRESS> -p <POOL_ADDRESS>
 3) CPU mining: ./xdag-gpu -cpu -a <WALLET_ADDRESS> -p <POOL_ADDRESS> -t 8

+Workaround on issue with high CPU usage with NVIDIA GPUs.
+There is an issue with NVIDIA GPUs leading to very high CPU usage.
+The reason is improper implementation of OpenCL by NVIDIA.
+When CPU thread waits for results from GPU, it does not stop, it spins in loop eating CPU resources for nothing.
+There was impemented a workaround on this issue: before reading results from GPU current thread sleeps during small calculated time.
+CPU usage was decreased in 90%.
+The change made optional, use launch parameter "-nvidia-fix" to enable it.
+The change can decrease hashrate a bit in some cases.
+But GPU rigs should gain increase of hashrate.
+So try it and choose to use or not to use it.

 You can support author: XDAG  gKNRtSL1pUaTpzMuPMznKw49ILtP6qX3